Diarization: Mapping speakers in the transcript

 Hybrid diarization

-Hybrid diarization uses a combination of the Participants List and Machine Diarization to handle the meeting's join pattern:
+Hybrid diarization uses a combination of participant information from the meeting platform and machine diarization to handle the meeting's join pattern:

 • If participants are joining from their own devices, the anonymous speaker label is replaced with the real participant name from the participants list.